Joseph Medill: Mayoralty

-In his first year as mayor, Medill received very little legislative resistance from the Chicago City Council.
-While he vetoed what was an unprecedented eleven City Council ordinances that year, most narrowly were involved with specific financial practices considered wasteful and none of the vetoes were overridden.
+In his first year as mayor, Medill received very little legislative resistance from the Chicago Common Council.
+While he vetoed what was an unprecedented eleven Common Council ordinances that year, most narrowly were involved with specific financial practices considered wasteful and none of the vetoes were overridden.
 He used his new powers to appoint the members of the newly constituted Chicago Board of Education and the commissioners of its constituted public library.
-His appointments were approved unanimously by the City Council.
+His appointments were approved unanimously by the Common Council.

 Medill sought funding for the recovery of Chicago.
 Medill had strongly lobbied on behalf of the city to receive state financial aid, taking advantage of his connections with state legislators in the state capitol of Springfield, Illinois.
 While, at the time, state law prohibited the direct appropriation of state funds to the city, Medill was able to get the legislature to pass a special act reimbursing the city for $2.9 million the city had expended on the state-owned Illinois and Michigan Canal.
 Medill also sought federal financial help.
 Medill took advantage of his connections in Washington, D.C., to seek such aid.
 In his third month in office, he wrote Vice President Schuyler Colfax to urge the passage of a tariff rebate that would help increase the supply of inexpensive material for the reconstruction of the city.
 Despite strong opposition from lumber interests, the legislation succeeded in passing.
 Medill also convinced President Grant to give a personal $1,000 contribution to aid the city's reconstruction.
-More than $5 million in gifts an loans were collected from people and cities across the world.
+More than $5 million in gifts and loans were collected from people and cities across the world.